 Then, with the help of an attorney who knows occupational disease compensation law, you can determine whether filing a workers’ compensation claim is your best course of action.

-Where do I begin filing a workers’ compensation claim?
+When should I file a workers’ compensation claim?

 If you are looking to claim occupational disease compensation benefits, you should do so quickly.
 Any delay in filing on your part could lead to potential delays in receiving benefits.
 Reporting injuries immediately and filing a claim as soon as you decide to seek benefits will significantly increase your lawyer’s chances of recovering compensation quickly.